-Furthermore, also keep in mind that JetBlue TrueBlue partners with all major transferable points currencies, including Amex Membership Rewards, Chase Ultimate Rewards, Citi ThankYou, and Capital One.
+Furthermore, also keep in mind that JetBlue TrueBlue partners with all major transferable points currencies, including Amex Membership Rewards, Chase Ultimate Rewards, and Citi ThankYou.
 Therefore you could also earn JetBlue TrueBlue points with one of the following cards, which are among my favorites:

 - The American Express® Gold Card (review)

 Barclays and JetBlue issue three co-branded credit cards, which have the potential to be lucrative for those who fly JetBlue with any frequency.
 In particular, the premium cards offer some fantastic perks that I’d argue more than justify the annual fee.
 Between the anniversary bonus points, award ticket refunds, 50% savings on inflight purchases, free checked bags, and ability to spend your way to Mosaic status, there’s a lot of value to be had.